King's Scout: Australia

-Approval may be required from the youth member's Unit Council, the District Venturer Council or a separate examiner.
+Approval may be required from the youth member's unit council, the district venturer council or a separate examiner.
 This peer review aims to maintain good standards for the award.
-A number of the reuqirements of the Venturer Scout Award Scheme, and thus the peak award itself, are mapped to competencies in the Australian Qualifications Framework (AQF), which allows award recipients to apply for several nationally-recognised qualifications in vocational areas such as Business, Active Volunteering and Outdoor Recreation.
+A number of the requirements of the Venturer Scout Award Scheme, and thus the peak award itself, are mapped to competencies in the Australian Qualifications Framework (AQF), which allows award recipients to apply for several nationally-recognised qualifications in vocational areas such as Business, Active Volunteering and Outdoor Recreation.